All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 3: Fill Your Prescription

-When your pharmacy has your Ozempic ready, you will receive a box containing one pre-filled pen and a pack of disposable needles.
+When your pharmacy has your Ozempic ready, you'll receive a box containing one pre-filled pen and a pack of disposable needles.
 Your first prescription will be for the 0.25 mg/0.5 mg pen (the red-label pen).

 Before leaving the pharmacy, confirm: